j-denham/Home-Dir/Notes/recipes.md

 * Wash and chop bok choy, put in at the last 2-5 minutes
 * Serve with patis, lemon, fresh chili

+## Aroz Caldo

+### Ingredients
+* Chicken Breast
+* Bit more than 1 cup of Risotto Rice
+* 2 Onions
+* Lots of Ginger
+* Lots of Garlic
+* 2L Chicken Stock
+* Fresh Chilli
+* Spring Onion
+* Dozen Eggs
+* Patis, lemon, sesame oil

+### Method

+* Roughly cut Ginger, Garlic, Chilli, and Onion, then put in food processor so its finely chopped
+* Cut chicken into small chunks
+* Fry chicken in a seperate pan and saute aromatics in slow cooker.
+Continuously drain liquid from the chicken and add onion to sauted aromatics
+* Once both batches are cooked, chuck both in slow cooker, add stock and risotto rice.
+Set slow cooker on high for 4 hours
+* Just before its finished, boil 3 eggs and chop the spring onion
+* Serve with boiled egg, spring onion, lemon, fish sauce, sesame oil

+## Boiled Eggs

+### Ingredients
+* Eggs
+* Vinegar
+* Salt

+### Method
+* Boil water, then add Salt and Vinegar to water
+* Poke a small hole in each egg, and put in saucepan once water is boiling
+* Leave for 8 mins then peel the eggs.
+Make sure to get the membrane